PoonamSaraogi/certified-kubernetes-administrator-course/docs/07-Security/25-Security-Context.md

  ![ksec](../../images/ksec.PNG)

 ## Security Context
-- To add security context on the container and a field called **`securityContext`** under the spec section.
+- To add security context on the pod and a field called **`securityContext`** under the spec section.
   ```
   apiVersion: v1
   kind: Pod